 For a SORT procedure, this can substantially speed up the processing.

 It is possible to create an empty (zero observation) data set.
-However, we may want to control whether the new table will replace an existing table of the same name or not.
+However, we may want to control whether the new table will replace an existing table of the same name.

-REPLACE=NO prevents the replacement of a permanent data set.
+REPLACE=NO – It prevents the replacement of a permanent data set.
 This data set option overrides the system option of the same name.
 REPLACE=YES is the default.

 REPEMPTY option determines whether or not an empty data set can overwrite an existing data set.

 These two options are usually used together.
-Normally, we want to be able to replace permanent data sets unless the new version is empty.
+Typically, we want to be able to replace permanent data sets unless the new version is empty.

-Traditionally the issue of overwriting a data set that has observations with an empty one has been especially problematic when the semicolon has been left off of the DATA statement.
+Traditionally, overwriting a data set with observations with an empty one has been especially problematic when the semicolon is left off the DATA statement.

-In the following DATA step, because of the missing semicolon in the SET statement is masked and 3 empty datasets are created.
+The missing semicolon in the SET statement is masked in the following DATA step, and three empty datasets are created.

 MYLIB.VERYIMPORTANT, WORK.SET and SASHELP.CLASS

-The missing semicolon causes SAS to see the SET statement as a part of the DATA statements.
-The result is that there is no incoming data set, consequently, the created data sets will have no variables or observations.
+The missing semicolon causes SAS to see the SET statement part of the DATA statements.
+The result is that there is no incoming data set; consequently, the created data sets will have no variables or observations.

 Data sets can be both encrypted and password protected.
-Password and encryption data set options include:
+Password and encryption data set options to include:

-While these password protections can be useful within SAS, the protected files are still vulnerable to deletion or manipulation using tools outside of SAS.
+While these password protections can be helpful within SAS, the protected files are still vulnerable to deletion or manipulation using tools outside of SAS.

 Including the ENCRYPT option adds another layer of protection from tools other than SAS.

-RENAME in a DATA step, you can choose between using data set options or DATA step statements.
+When using the KEEP, DROP, or RENAME in a DATA step, you can choose between data set options or DATA step statements.

 The following examples highlight the differences between the KEEP statement and the KEEP= data set option.